stokpop/lograter/README.md

         -use-db
           Only use database input, skip file parsing.
           Default: false

-      Commands:
+### Help `latency` command:

-        iis      Parse a IIS log file.
+        latency      Parse a log file that contains latency numbers.
-          Usage: iis [options] <List of files to parse, or a file prefix to automatically load a set of files>
+          Usage: latency [options] <List of files to parse, or a file prefix to automatically load a set of files>
             Options:
               -ag, --aggregate-duration